flet-dev/website/docs/extend/user-extensions.md

 In the example above, Spinkit control creates a hardcoded Flutter widget.
 Now let's customize its properties.

-#### Flet `Control` and `ConstrainedControl` properties
+### Common properties

-Generally, there are three types of controls in Flet:
+Generally, there are two types of controls in Flet:

-1. Visual Controls that are added to the app/page surface, such as FletSpinkit.
+1. Visual controls that are added to the app/page surface, such as FletSpinkit.
+2. Non-visual controls that can be:
-2. Popup Controls (dialogs, pickers, panels etc.).
+    * popup controls (dialogs, pickers, panels etc.).
-3. Non-visual Controls or services that are added to `overlay`, such as Video or Audio.
+    * services that are added to `overlay`, such as Video or Audio.

 Flet `Control` class has properties common for all controls such as `visible`, `opacity` and `tooltip`, to name a few.

 Flet `ConstrainedControl` class is inherited from `Control` and has many additional properties such as `top` and `left` for its position within Stack and a bunch of animation properties.

+When creating non-visual control, your Python control should be inherited from ['Control](https://github.com/flet-dev/flet/blob/main/sdk/python/packages/flet/src/flet/core/control.py).
+Then, to be able to use `Control` properties in your app, you need to add them to the constructor of your Python Control.
+In its dart counterpart (`src/flet_spinkit.dart`) use `baseControl()` to wrap your Flutter widget.

+When creating visual control, your Python control should be inherited from [`ConstrainedControl`](https://github.com/flet-dev/flet/blob/main/sdk/python/packages/flet/src/flet/core/constrained_control.py).
+In its dart counterpart (`src/flet_spinkit.dart`) use `constrainedControl()`  to wrap your Flutter widget.

+Then, to be able to use `Control` and `ConstrainedControl` properties in your app, you need to add them to the constructor of your Python Control.

 See reference for the common Control properties [here](https://flet.dev/docs/controls).

-In most cases, Visual Controls should be inherited from [`ConstrainedControl`](https://github.com/flet-dev/flet/blob/main/sdk/python/packages/flet/src/flet/core/constrained_control.py).
-Then, to be able to use these properties in your app, you need to add them to the constructor of your Python Control.

 If you have created your extension project from Flet extension template, your Python Control is already inherited from `ConstrainedControl` and you can use its properties in your example app: